|

 Jackson Lake, 1901.
 Photo by William H. Jackson.

-The Gros Ventre flows into the east side of the Snake River short distance from Menor's ferry.
+The Gros Ventre flows into the east side of the Snake River a short distance from Menor's ferry.
 The Gros Ventre flows westward along the foot of the

 north slope of Sheep Mountain.
 Sheep Mountain consists of sandstone overlying a sloped layer of shale.
 About 1885, seeking gold, Wilhelm Blank "Billy" Bierer (1849-1923) wandered into